 He also asks as to why I couldn’t state it more simply.
 I could.
 But that doesn’t illustrate the force of the proposition, now does it?
 As with the Modal Ontological Argument, stating merely “God is possible” does not immediately give us the force that the statement implies, namely that “God exists”.

-Next he cites a lengthy text to show that God is omniscient (all-knowing).
+Next, he cites a lengthy text to show that God is omniscient (all-knowing).
 This is a waste of words, of course, because biblical unitarians agree.
 He then tries to establish that Jesus too is omniscient (all-knowing).

 Is Jesus then, omniscient?
 Perhaps the most striking example is found in John 21:17: “He said to him the third time, “Simon, son of John, do you love Me?”
 Peter was grieved because He said to him the third time, “Do you love Me?”
 And he said to Him, “Lord, You know all things; You know that I love You.”
 Jesus said to him, “Tend My sheep.”

-The author evidently think that this asserts that Jesus is literally (and essentially?) omniscient.
+The author evidently thinks that this asserts that Jesus is literally (and essentially?) omniscient.
 But it need not be read that way, and should not, in light of Jesus’s straightforward statement that he does not know something which God (aka the Father) knows – which, conveniently, our young apologist ignores.

 “[The above] evidences Dale’s chronic inability to argue in good faith.
 He acts as though that’s inconsistent with orthodox Christology, but he knows perfectly well that orthodox Christology operates with a two-natures paradigm.” – Steve Hays